jwergieluk/wergieluk-com/content/posts/tensorboard-intro.md

 date: 2019-03-03
 draft: false
 markup: "mmark"
+tags:
+    - machine-learning
 ---

 TensorboardX is a tool for monitoring "jobs" that produce numerical data as they run.
 Originally developed to visualize training progress of deep learning models in PyTorch, it builds on top of Tensorboard which is a part of Tensorflow.
 Nevertheless, TensorboardX stands for "Tensorboard for X" where X could be any type of long-running number-crunching job we want to monitor.

 #### TensorboardX 101

 The following script creates a new run directory and saves some samples of a scalar random variable.

     import tensorboardX
     import random